 What causes liver cancer and am I at risk?

-In 2015 there will be an estimated 35,660 new liver cancers diagnosed (including hepatocellular and cholangiocarcinoma).
+Annuallyin the United States, there are an estimated 42,030 new diagnoses of liver cancer(including hepatocellular and cholangiocarcinoma).
 Liver cancer is much more common in other areas of the world, particularly in sub-Saharan Africa and Southeast Asia.
-Worldwide, liver cancer is the fifth most common cancer with a half a million people afflicted each year.
+Worldwide,there are 700,000people diagnosed with liver cancereach year.
 The number of people who develop liver cancer is increasing both abroad and in the United States.